Yes, you can deduct points for your main home, if all of the following conditions apply:

 If you meet all the above criteria, you can either deduct all your points in the year you paid them or deduct them in equal increments over the life of the loan.
 Either way, you'll need to itemize to get the deduction.

 The deduction for mortgage interest is capped at $750,000 of debt.
-Interest on up to $1 million of acquisition debt for loans prior to December 15, 2017 is grandfathered.
+Moreover, the deduction of mortgage interest is increased when $1 million of acquisition debt is taken out prior to December 15, 2017.